-Sweden and Denmark are the countries where the most sexual assaults occur in the EU.
+Sweden and Denmark are the countries with the highest rates of sexual harassment in the EU.

 A chart compiled by Statista for The Independent shows the percentage of people who said they experienced sexual harassment as adults in the EU’s member states.